annalisa144/reverdecer/_posts/2018-12-06-life-went-on.md

 layout: post
 ---

 [We spent a month in the US visiting family](https://reverdecer.annalisagross.com/2018/11/03/sort-of-married/) and life went on in El Terreno (por supuesto!)
-But in particular, the rainy season (which ends in Sept/Oct) continued through November, and plant life and bug life unexpectedly continued to thrive.
+Specifically, the rainy season (which ends in Sept/Oct) continued through November, and plant life and bug life unexpectedly continued to thrive.
 Like this enormous grasshopper!

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/-nGfTXSIBUA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>